Jianxuan-Lei/Jianxuan-Lei.github.io/_posts/2022-11-19-life-course.md

 Homan, P., Brown, T. H., & King, B. (2021).
 Structural intersectionality as a new direction for health disparities research.
 Journal of Health and Social Behavior, 62(3), 350-370.

+Ibsen, C. L., & Tapia, M. (2017).
+Trade union revitalisation: Where are we now?
+Where to next?.
+Journal of Industrial Relations, 59(2), 170-191.

 Johnson, J. E., & Taylor, E. J. (2019).
 The long run health consequences of rural‐urban migration.
 Quantitative Economics, 10(2), 565-606.

 Lahey, J. N. (2017).
 Understanding why black women are not working longer.
 In Women working longer: Increased employment at older ages (pp. 85-109).
 University of Chicago Press.

+Lane, R. E. (1992).
+Work as "disutility" and money as "happiness": Cultural origins of a basic market error.
+The Journal of Socio-Economics, 21(1), 43-64.

 Mortimer, J. T., Lam, J., & Lee, S. (2015).
 Transformation, erosion, or disparity in work identity?
 Challenges during the contemporary transition.
 The Oxford handbook of identity development, 319-36.